 Our VIDEO TOPIC INDEX page includes a link to each of our over thirty video features.
 You'll find that each short story stands alone,

-During the 1980's I made my living sitting on backhoe installing residential septic systems in Western New York State.
+During the 1980's I made my living with a backhoe installing residential septic systems in Western New York State.
 My home was near the Erie Canal, and about half-way between Lockport and Rochester.
-In the winter of 1985 I read how Irish workers overcame the three toughest challenges of the original Erie's construction: The aqueduct at Rochester, the deep cut at Lockport, and the towpath across the Montezuma Swamp.
+In the winter of 1985 I read how Irish workers overcame the three toughest challenges of the original Erie's construction: The aqueduct at Rochester, the "Deep Cut" at Lockport, and the towpath across the Montezuma Swamp.